 - 1. When towing only travel at 10mph / 16km/h or below. - 2.
 Ensure that the trailer is never overloaded - 3.
 Ensure the towing vehicle is approved for towing the trailer type required. - 4.
 Ensure the load the machine is certified to tow is not exceeded.
 Never exceed the accepted towing weight limit. - 5.
 Make sure that loads are secure. - 6.
 Total combined weight of trailer(s) and load(s) should not exceed the allowable maximum trailing specified on the machine's engineering acceptance certificate.
-This must not exceed three trailers at each of the towing vehicle.
+This must not exceed three trailers if the trailers are not fitted with their own onboard air reservoirs.